LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 #### Step 4.
 Data checking

-So with libraries and official postcodes uploaded some data checking can be done.
+So with both our library dataset and official postcodes uploaded, some data checking can be done.

 select * from libraries where replace(postcode, ' ', '') not in (select replace(postcode, ' ', '') from postcodes)